folio-org/folio-org.github.io/_faqs/how-to-archive-repository.md

 Ensure that this module is not in a Stripes Platform, i.e. search in the [platform-complete install.json](https://github.com/folio-org/platform-complete/blob/snapshot/install.json) generated file.
+Note that front-end module IDs begin with "`folio_`".

 Its functionality should have already moved to other modules.
 If still present, then verify that no other module depends upon it